 Spirituality: The human need to be in connection with something larger than our Ego self, something sacred and timeless.
-Spirituality may be expressed through Religion or it may not.
 Spirituality contributes to a fulfilling life and manifests in two ways: 1. a "vertical" desire to be in relationship with the Higher Power, and 2. a "horizontal" desire to be of service to other people, creatures, or the planet.